MechWarrior 4: Vengeance: Accolades

 The staff of Computer Gaming World named it the best "sci-fi sim" of 2000.
 They wrote, "Although it changed the way things work in BattleTech, it accomplished what Crimson Skies set out to do: Open up the sci-fi genre to non-BattleTech-heads."
 The staff of Computer Games Magazine nominated it for their 2000 "Sci-Fi Simulation of the Year" award, whose winner remains unknown.
 The game won the award for Action Game of the Year at the CNET Gamecenter Computer Game Awards for 2000, and was nominated for the Overall Game of the Year award, which went to The Sims.
 It was also a runner-up for "Simulation of 2000" in both Editors' Choice and Readers' Choice at IGN's Best of 2000 Awards.
-The game won the "PC Simulation of the Year" and "Outstanding Online Gameplay" awards at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, and was a finalist for the "PC Game of the Year" award, which went to Diablo II.
+The game won the "PC Simulation" and "Online Gameplay" awards at the AIAS' 4th Annual Interactive Achievement Awards, and was also nominated for the "PC Game of the Year" and "Game of the Year" awards, both of which went to Diablo II.
 The game won the award for "Sci-fi Simulation of the Year" at GameSpot's Best and Worst of 2000 Awards, and was nominated for the "Best Graphics, Technical" and "Best Multiplayer Game" awards, which went to Giants: Citizen Kabuto and Half-Life: Counterstrike.
 The game also won the award for "Sci-fi Simulation of the Year" at GameSpot's Readers' Choice Awards.
 GameSpy named it their "2000 Simulation Game of the Year".
+The game was nominated for the "Best Action Game for PC" award at The Electric Playground's Blister Awards 2000, which went to Deus Ex.